kevinthayes/MSHP2/README.txt

 		the html form where user will enter in information, rendered in app.py testEmail.html
-		Test email to demonstrate the functionality of the emailing functions.
+		Test email to demonstrate the functionality of the emailing functions. accepted.html
+		Email template that the administrator fills out for when the job is accepted rejected.html
+		email template that the administrator fills out for when the job is rejected finished.html
+		email template that the administrator fills out for when the job is finished